edbeato/cyclistic_case_study/README.md

 [Cyclistic Bike Share: Casual Riders vs Annual Members]()

-After viewing the data, here is a summary of the differences between casual riders and annual members:
+After viewing the data, here is a summary of **the differences between casual riders and annual members:**

 - casual riders spend more time on their trips than annual members do
 - only casual riders use docked bikes
 - docked bikes are used for very long rides
 - casual riders use the bikes recreationally, not for commuting
 - casual riders use the bikes more often in warmer weather
-- most casual riders start from the Streeter Drive & Grand Avenue station
+- most casual riders start from a few popular stations

 ## 6 - ACT

 *In this phase share my recommendations based on the results.*

 <img width="464" alt="Screenshot 2024-03-19 at 2 49 19 PM" src="https://github.com/edbeato/Cyclistic_Case_Study/assets/163080154/1cdbfef3-4233-40a9-9cf0-b6ec118b94ca">

-Our goal is to use this knowledge to make business decisions that will drive more casual riders to become annual members.
-Here are my recommendations to accomplish this:
+Our goal is to **design marketing strategies aimed at converting casual riders into annual members.** The data has shown us the many differences in how casual riders use Cyclistic compared to annual members